Step 5: My Original Exam Application was Accepted

 How do I reschedule an examination?

-- To file for rescheduling, complete the application on the bottom of the notice informing you that you failed to pass the examination and submit it with the $60 fee to the CSLB.
+- To file for rescheduling, complete the application on the bottom of the notice informing you that you failed to pass the examination and submit it with the $100 fee to the CSLB.
 (Please note any address change on this form.)
-You will be sent a notice informing you where and when to appear for your next examination.
+You will be sent a notice informing you that you are again eligible to schedule an exam through PSI Exams.

 How do I cancel an examination

-IMPORTANT - If you must cancel an examination, you should notify the Board before the exam date.
-If you wait until after the date, your application may be void, see Section 7074.
+IMPORTANT - - If you must cancel an examination, you should notify the PSI Exams 24 hours before the exam date.
+If you wait until later, your application may be void, see Section 7074.

 To cancel the examination you must do one of the following: